-Therefore, students who are taught to alternate academic achievement standards and assessed under the Oklahoma Alternate Achievement Program (OAAP), are not eligible for a standard high school diploma.
+Therefore, students who participate in the OAAP, whose performance is measured by alternate academic achievement standards are not eligible for a standard high school diploma.

 Every Student Succeeds Act (ESSA) allows states to define and adopt an alternate diploma.
 Oklahoma joins many other states that have adopted an alternate diploma to ensure that Oklahoma students can both receive a meaningful diploma and continue to receive the services they need for a Free and Appropriate Public Education (FAPE).
 Other states have state-defined alternate diplomas including Nevada, California, Georgia, Utah, Arkansas, Louisiana, Missouri, Mississippi, New Hampshire, Tennessee, and West Virginia.